 There are so many things that “could” go wrong…and we were thousands of miles away.
 In the beginning, we had only our housekeeper.
-She was recommended by our developer who also lives in the development.
-We relied completely on our developer and his very helpful wife to act as a go-between in dealing with our property.
+She was recommended by our developer, who also lives in the development.
+We relied completely on our developer and his very helpful wife as a go-between in dealing with our property.
 However, they decided to move back to the US, and we had to start to manage everything to keep a successful vacation rental up and running.

-It took some time, and arrangements are not as efficient as they would be in North America.
+It took some time, and arrangements were not as efficient as they would be in North America.
 For example, neither our housekeeper nor gardener/handyman have a computer.
 So we communicate indirectly through our housekeeper’s daughter.
 The daughter does not speak English, so we use a web-based translator to communicate with her.
 It took some time to set up this arrangement, but with patience, it all seems to work fine.

 2. Start setting up your processes early

 We did not set up the process for a successful vacation rental.
 Now I wish we had.
 It took a lot of time and money out of our pockets to get the processes set up.
-I mean paying all the expenses, with no money coming in.
+I mean paying all the expenses with no money coming in.

-Now I realize that I could have been working on making contacts and starting to advertise much earlier than I did.
+Now I realize I could have been working on making contacts and starting to advertise much earlier than I did.
 I could have started working on my advertising (on the web) even before I closed on the property.
-We would have been much better prepared with the local team than we were.
+We would have been better prepared with the local team than we were.
 This would have perhaps improved the purchase process.
 Issues arose in these steps that could have been addressed before closing when we still had some influence over the seller,

 3. Keep working to continually improve your processes